jackdewinter/pymarkdown/docs/rules/rule_md040.md

 ## Reasoning

+### Readability

-The main reason for this rule is readability.
-When a language is specified, the rendering engine has the option to apply syntax highlighting to the code block, if the language is recognized.
+When a language is specified, the rendering engine has the choice to apply syntax highlighting to the code block if the language is recognized.

 ## Examples